scrungus/IntelligentAgents/readme.md

 - __*get_distance_from_base*__: Retrieves the location of the base.
        `usage: rover.ia.get_distance_from_base(Xdist,Ydist)`
        For `get_base_location` to work, all movements performed by an agent needs to be logged using the `log_movement` internal action.
+       Note: this is not optimised and you will have to either implement yours or optimise the output you've gotten from this.
 - __*get_config*__: Retrieves the agent's configuration (capacity,  scan range and preferred resource type) `usage: rover.ia.check_config(Capacity,Scanrange,Resourcetype)`
 - __*get_map_size*__: Retrieves the map's size as (Width, Height)